Conics on Gushel-Mukai fourfolds, EPW sextics and Bridgeland moduli spaces: Introduction

 \subsection{Acknowledgements}

 Firstly, it is our pleasure to thank Arend Bayer and Qizheng Yin for very useful discussions on the topics of this project.
 We would like to thank Sasha Kuznetsov, Kieran G. O’Grady, Alexander Perry, Laura Pertusi and Xiaolei Zhao for helpful comments.
-The first author would like to thank her best friend Guolei Zhong for his suggestions and companion.
-The second author would like to thank Huizhi Liu for encouragement and support.
+The first author would like to thank Guolei Zhong for his suggestions and companion.
 The third author thanks Tingyu Sun for constant support and encouragement.
+We also would like to thank the referee for the careful reading and for providing detailed comments.
 The third author is supported by the ERC Consolidator Grant WallCrossAG, no. 819864.